Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 - Bronze vases and flower holders

-These products work well in both traditional sections and modern memorial gardens, offering versatility in design and placement as cremation rates continue to rise.
+These products work well in both traditional sections and modern memorial gardens, offering versatility as cremation rates continue to rise.

-Concrete burial vaults represent a significant revenue opportunity, including:
+Concrete burial vaults represent a significant revenue opportunity:

 - Standard concrete vaults for traditional burials